This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 1. General guidance on construing MAE/MAC clauses

-As the Court's judgment explains, the central question of liability in dispute was whether the GE was a material adverse effect.
-In answering that question, the Court helpfully set out a number of important points of guidance for the construction of an MAE or MAC clause in an English law-governed SPA (noting that the construction of any given clause will depend on the facts).
+As the Court's judgment explains, the central question of liability in dispute was whether the GE was a material adverse effect - if it was not, then Sibanye was not entitled to terminate the SPA.
+In answering that question, the Court helpfully set out a number of important points of guidance for the construction of an MAE or MAC clause in an English law-governed SPA (noting that the construction of any given clause will depend on the terms used).

 1. When considering MAE/MAC clauses, the ordinary principles of contract construction should apply, having regard to the natural and ordinary meaning of the words used, in context, and in light of their purpose, commercial common sense and the factual background.